 Metro Inc.’s third-quarter earnings, reported Wednesday, largely mirrored results posted earlier this summer by competitors Empire Co.
 Ltd. and Loblaw Companies Ltd.

 At the onset of the pandemic, all three saw sales soar as shoppers stockpiled everything prompting shortages of things like flour and toilet paper.
 Many Canadians also opted for conventional full-service grocery stores rather than discount supermarkets and bought more items per visit as part of a one-stop-shop effort to reduce their grocery trips.
+If you’re a grocery a store owner and want to increase traffic, click here.

 For the fourth year in a row, NAI Global ranks No. 4 in Lipsey’s Top 25 Commercial Real Estate Brands Survey.
 We are very proud to be part of such an extensive and dedicated group of commercial real estate professionals.
 Thank you to our clients, all the NAI Member offices around the globe, as well as everyone at NAI Global.